 From making sure warm winter coats are in stock at just the right time to accurately evaluating the underlying causes of fluctuations in the U.S. economy, NCEI’s environmental data provide critical information for retailers, manufacturers, and the companies that invest in them.
-As industries that are highly sensitive to changing weather conditions, retail and manufacturing businesses rely on our climate data to assess how weather has influenced their past sales.
+As industries that are highly sensitive to changing weather conditions, retail and manufacturing businesses rely on our climate data to asses how weather has influenced their past sales.
 By understanding the past, these business can also better plan for the future.

 Weather’s Influence on the Retail Supply Chain

 Weather can affect every step of the retail supply chain, from the supplier, to the manufacturer, to the distributor, to the retailer, to consumer purchases.
 As the seasons change, manufacturers may need to produce different machine parts for equipment like lawn mowers and snow blowers.
 Similarly, retailers may need to shift the stock of seasonal items like hot cocoa and sandals as temperatures and weather conditions fluctuate.

 In the winter, in particular, the weather can dramatically influence economic activity related to the manufacturing and retail industries.
 A severe snowstorm may keep consumers from shopping at retail stores and dining at restaurants.
 And, winter weather can prevent goods from getting to market too.
 For example, when a major snowstorm caused a single-day shutdown in New York, it resulted in $152 million in lost sales.
 However, major snowstorms can be profitable for online retailers and the automotive repair industry.

 Since they account for $3.2 trillion or 17 percent of the U.S. GDP and an estimated 22 million jobs collectively, the performance of the manufacturing and retail industries is a top indicator of economic well-being.
 With the right data, manufacturers, retailers, and the companies that invest in them can understand and measure how weather is influencing their bottom lines and the country’s economy.